AlexanderPCafa/Server-Login-monitor-Zabbix/README.md

 # Server-Login-monitor-Zabbix
-Fires alarm when a user other than Administrator logs in to a server
+Fires alarm when a user logs in to a server